SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

     to_PhoneNumber : Composition of many API_BUSINESS_PARTNER.A_AddressPhoneNumber on to_PhoneNumber.AddressID = AddressID;
     ```

-10. Create new file extend.cds in srv folder.
+10. Create a new file *extend.cds* in the *srv* folder.

-11. Copy the below snippet to the newly created extend.cds file
+11. Copy the snippet to the newly created *extend.cds* file

     ```js
     using { sap.capire.incidents as my } from '../db/schema';